 Transportation in Eleven Mile State Park

-Eleven Mile State Park is approximately 50 northwest of Colorado Springs, and 121 miles southwest of Denver, Colorado.
+Eleven Mile State Park is approximately 50 miles northwest of Colorado Springs, and 121 miles southwest of Denver, Colorado.
 The scenic drive from both cities takes RVers on mountain passes and switchback roads.
 Drivers should follow road grade warnings and take curves cautiously.
+The roads can be a bit treacherous, especially if you are driving a large RV or pulling a trailer, so you should drive slowly on the back roads.
+You will also need to watch out for any wildlife that is crossing the road, mainly during dusk and dawn.

 Eleven Mile State Park is a reservation-only park.
 Patrons of the park must reserve a space before coming to the facility.
-There aren’t any self-serve boxes for first-come, first serve campers, so visitors must plan ahead if they wish to stay at this state park.
+There aren’t any self-serve boxes for first-come, first-serve campers, so visitors must plan ahead if they wish to stay at this state park.
 In addition to the nightly rate, all vehicles must display a current Colorado State Parks Pass on the windshield.
-Visitors can purchase daily, or year-long vehicle passes at the entrance station.
+Visitors can purchase daily, or yearly vehicle passes at the entrance station.

 Campgrounds and parking in Eleven Mile State Park